Pressure Cooker Red Beans

 Instructions

-- 2While the sausage is browning, finely dice the onion, bell pepper, and celery, and mince the garlic.
-After removing the sausage, add the onion, bell pepper, celery, and garlic to the pot and continue to sauté for another five minutes, or until the onions are soft and transparent.
-The moisture from the vegetables should dissolve the browned bits off the bottom of the pot.
+- 2While the sausage cooks, finely dice the onion, bell pepper, and celery, and mince the garlic.
+Add the diced vegetables and garlic to the pot and cook 5 minutes over medium-high heat, stirring occasionally, until the onions turn translucent and the browned bits lift from the bottom.

-- 3Rinse and sort through the beans to remove any bad beans or debris.
-Add the beans to the pot along with the cooked sausage, thyme, oregano, paprika, cayenne, some freshly cracked pepper (about 20 cranks of a pepper mill), chicken broth, and water.
+- 3Rinse and sort through the red beans to remove any debris or discolored beans.
+Add the beans back to the pot along with the cooked sausage, thyme, oregano, smoked paprika, cayenne pepper, chicken broth, and water.
 Stir to combine.

-- 4Secure the lid on the pressure cooker and close the vent.
-Cook on high pressure for 35 minutes (either use the manual button or bean/chili button on the Instant Pot and increase time to 35 minutes), then let the pot naturally release pressure as it cools.
-Test the beans to make sure they're extremely soft.
-If they're not soft yet, re-secure the lid, close the vent, and cook for an additional 20 minutes on high power.
+- 4Secure the pressure cooker lid and close the vent.
+Cook on high pressure for 35 minutes.
+Allow the pot to naturally release pressure as it cools completely (about 15–20 minutes).
+Check that the beans are extremely soft; if still firm, re-seal and cook an additional 20 minutes on high pressure, then release naturally again.

-- 5Once the beans are very soft, stir and smash the beans agains the side of the pot with the back of a large spoon until the liquid thickens.
-Taste and add salt as needed (start with a teaspoon and add more until the flavors pop).
+- 5Once the beans are very soft, mash them against the side of the pot with the back of a spoon until the liquid thickens and coats the beans (2–3 minutes).
+Taste and stir in salt, 1 teaspoon at a time, until flavors are bright.

 Nutrition — Per Serving